linhuang0/VetassessPriorityProcess/README.md

 selenium + python

-This is using for submitting australia Vetassess application automatically.
-System could quckly automatic choose Priority options.

-Steps as below:
+This system is designed for the automated submission of Australia's Vetassess applications.
+It efficiently selects the appropriate priority options automatically.
+The process involves the following steps:

-1. Check if priority option is enable;
+Verify if the priority option is available.
-2. Choose the priority option;
+Automatically select the priority option.
-3. Automatic input captcha;
+Automatically input the captcha.
-4. Submit application.
+Submit the application.